Stylised illustration of a live band by The Jetset Society on stage at a ballroom dance evening

 Should music simply run – or should it visibly shape the event?

-A live band changes the perception of an event.
-Musicians are present in the room, respond to guests, shape dynamics and create moments that feel clearly different from background music.
-This is especially relevant when music is part of the experience.
+A live band changes how an event feels.
+Musicians are in the room, reading the guests, shaping the dynamics and creating moments that feel distinctly different from background music.
+That matters most when music is part of the experience.

-A DJ or playlist can be very useful when music is needed for a long time after the live programme or when a very specific club flow is the priority.
-The decision does not have to be either-or: for many high-end events, a well-planned dramaturgy of live music and additional music is the strongest solution.
+A DJ or playlist earns its place when music has to keep going long after the live programme, or when a specific club flow is the priority.
+It need not be either-or: for many events, well-paced live and recorded music together is the strongest solution.

 What makes a live band especially strong